CHAPTER Rev 300 BUSINESS PROFITS TAX

 (i) Any other factor commonly referred to as a staff function.

 Rev 302.12 Factors Suggesting Unity of Use.
-To determine if a centralized authority controls major policy decisions and activities of the business organization indicating unity of use, the department shall consider the importance to the business organization of, and the extent to which, the following factors are overseen or performed by an executive authority:
+To determine if a centralized executive authority controls major policy decisions and activities of the business organization indicating unity of use, the department shall consider the importance to the business organization of, and the extent to which, the following factors are overseen or performed by a centralized executive authority:

 (a) Defines and controls the general system for producing profit;